Verdiss/TI-Economic-Equalization-Overhaul/README.md

 3: You should now have a Terra Invicta\Mods\Enabled\TIEconomyMod folder containing a ModInfo.json file, among other things.
 If so, the mod is correctly installed.

 4: Now open the game and start a new game.
-If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 40), the game must be restarted until these values change.
+If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 4), the game must be restarted until these values change (typically once).

 UPDATING: When updating this mod, completely remove the old version of the mod and replace it with the new.

 ### Version History
+0.2.0 - 2022-10-31:

+-Changed IP of a country from 1 IP per 10 billion GDP, to 1 IP per 100 billion GDP, and adjusted all other values to reflect this shift

+-Applied a diminishing returns exponential decay to education gain from knowledge, with countries with 0 education gaining 400% the education as countries with 10

+-Applied a catch-up bonus to nations military tech levels, equal to 50% additional mil tech gain per 1 military tech behind the current global max tech level

+-Spoils inequality, Spoils money, Spoils emissions, Economy inequality, and Economy emissions all now receive a diminishing returns effect from number of resource regions.
+This prevents unified nations from wildly over-responding to their number of resource regions

+-Rebalance to research output, biasing somewhat less to highly educated nations (uneducated nations benefit in their place)

+-Added a fifth technology, Accelerando, to the set of techs that reduce the exponent on control cost.
+With all five, control cost is base^0.80

+-True army upkeep is now shown in the investment points tooltip on the nation screen

 0.1.6 - 2022-10-19:

 -Reworked economy investment GDP growth.
 Growth now receives a modifier determined by an exponential decay function of GDP per capita.
 This speeds up growth in poor nations, and slows down growth in rich nations.